rparak/AR-Robotics-Object-Control/README.md

 The augmented reality application demonstrates several cases of control:
 - movement of joints / links, scaling, information about the object (robot), animation, etc.

-The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).
+The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).

 <p align="center">
 <img src="https://github.com/rparak/AR-Robotics-Object-Control/blob/main/images/2.PNG" width="700" height="350">